Franz Conrad von Hötzendorf: Return to command and Chief of Staff

 In 1892 he requested transfer back to command and took charge of the 93rd Infantry Regiment at Olomouc.
 From 1895 he commanded the 1st Infantry Regiment Kaiser at Kraków and from 1899 the 55th Infantry Brigade in Trieste, promoted to a Generalmajor.
 After acting against a major Italian uprising in the city in 1902, he was made Feldmarschalleutnant and took command of the 8th Infantry Division at Innsbruck in 1903.

 By the time of his appointment as Chief of Staff for the Austro-Hungarian military forces at the suggestion of the heir to the throne (Thronfolger), Archduke Franz Ferdinand, in November 1906, Conrad had established a reputation as a teacher and writer.
 Like other Austro-Hungarian officers of his generation, he had little or no direct combat experience, but had studied and written extensively about theory and tactics.
 His published works on infantry tactics sold well and were printed in multiple editions.
 He was a tireless campaigner for modernization of the armed forces.
 He was made General der Infanterie in November 1908.

+Strategically, he took the opposite approach to his countryman Carl von Clausewitz.
+Where Clausewitz had described war as "policy ... carried on with other means", Conrad, seeing conflict as always inevitable, viewed the role of politicians and diplomats as solely to create favorable conditions for successful military endeavors.
+"The fate of nations, peoples, dynasties", he wrote, "is decided not at diplomatic conferences but on the battlefield."

 Emperor Franz Joseph I of Austria conferred the noble rank of a Freiherr on Conrad in 1910.
-Conrad's differences with Foreign Minister Alois Lexa von Aehrenthal, who objected several times to Conrad's suggestion of a preventive war with Italy, ultimately led to Conrad's dismissal as Chief of Staff in 1911, partly under the pretext of objection to Conrad's affair with Virginia von Reininghaus (who late became his wife).
-Nevertheless, after Aehrenthal had resigned and died the next year, Archduke Franz Ferdinand urged Conrad's re-appointment, which took place during the Balkan Wars in December 1912.
+Conrad's differences with Foreign Minister Alois Lexa von Aehrenthal, who objected several times to Conrad's suggestion of a preventive war with Italy, ultimately led to Conrad's dismissal as Chief of Staff in 1911, partly under the pretext of objection to Conrad's affair with von Reininghaus, whom he later married.
+After Aehrenthal resigned and died the next year, Archduke Franz Ferdinand urged Conrad's re-appointment, which took place during the Balkan Wars in December 1912.

 Although Conrad's ideas had considerable impact in the decision making process of the government, especially in the lead-up to the First World War, historian John Leslie describes him as a "loner" who did not easily win friends or influence people and was politically inept.
+In the wake of the Balkan Wars, he regularly took the initiative to urge war on the government, often without provocation from the putative enemy or regard for the readiness of Austrian troops, believing that Serbian independence had led to a "foul peace" that the empire needed to correct if it was to have any chance to survive in the long term.